 Our stockholders are being asked to approve the Amended and Restated 2007 Plan in order to satisfy rules and regulations of the NASDAQ Stock Market relating to equity compensation, to qualify compensation under the Amended and Restated 2007 Plan as performance-based for purposes of Section 162(m) of the Code, and to qualify stock options for treatment as incentive stock options for purposes of Section 422 of the Code.
-If our stockholders do not approve the Amended and Restated 2007 Plan, the Northern Technologies International Corporation 2007 Stock Incentive Plan as it currently exists will remain in effect until it expires or is terminated in accordance with its terms.
+If our stockholders do not approve the Amended and Restated 2007 Plan as it currently exists will remain in effect until it expires or is terminated in accordance with its terms.